 \begin{Example} The improper integral (called \textbf{gamma function}) exists for $s>0$.
 Use $t^{s-1} e^{-s} \leq (0,1]t^{s-1} + (1,\infty) M_s e^{-t/2}$ with $M_s = \sup\{ t^{s-1} e^{-t/2}; t \geq 1\} < \infty$. \end{Example}

 \begin{Exercise} Relate the Gaussian integral

 to the gamma function. \end{Exercise}

 \begin{Example} As a typical example of conditionally convergent integrals, we pick up $\displaystyle \int_0^\infty \frac{\sin x}{x}\, dx$.
 Here the integrand is continuous (even analytic) at $x=0$ and the integral is improper only at $x=\infty$.
-The integral value turns out to be $\pi/2$ as seen later with the help of repeated integrals or complex analysis.
+The integral value turns out to be $\pi/2$ as seen later with the help of repeated integrals, complex analysis or Fourier analysis.